emmampakarinen/todo-app/README.md

 BE_URL_PROD="url" # only for production
 ```

-`infra/.env`
-Before running the local development stack, create a `.env` file.
+Before running the local development stack, create an `.env` file.
-Use the example template:
+You can use the example template:

 ```bash
 cp .env.example .env